 The following are some of the types of coverage, over and above the Basic Compulsory Coverage, that may be purchased at the owner's option.
+Formerly, Part 9 of the IA Regulations (Extension Insurance) covered material under this part.
+Under the new legislation, Part 9 has been replaced by IVA Part 4 (Optional Insurance Contracts) and IVR Part 13 (Optional Insurance Contracts).

-A. Extended Third Party Legal Liability: Division 1 (Part 9)
+A. Extended Third Party Legal Liability

-Third Party Legal Liability insurance may be increased from the basic compulsory \$200,000 to various higher limits up to \$15 million.
+Third Party Legal Liability insurance may be increased from the basic compulsory \$200,000 (taxis and limousines require \$300,000; buses \$500,000) to various higher limits up to \$5 million.
 The exclusions and conditions that apply to the basic Third Party Legal Liability coverage (Part 6) also apply to this extended coverage.

-B. Own Damage Coverage: Division 2 (Part 9)
+B. Own Damage Coverage